xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 ```

-Next, for XRd vRouter to work, enable iommu and Hugepages
+Next, for XRd vRouter to work, enable iommu and Hugepages for the Host machine.